fnord0/docker-cups-airprint/README.md

 directory.
 Again you may want to edit this to your own liking.

 ## [QNAP Container Station](https://www.qnap.com/en/how-to/tutorial/article/how-to-use-container-station)
 If you would like to build the Docker container via the [QNAP Container Station](https://www.qnap.com/en/how-to/tutorial/article/how-to-use-container-station) GUI utilize the following instructions.
-Be aware how Applications work - just for reference here is an example of how a (Gitea server would be setup through QNAP Container Station as an Application)[https://www.anchorpoint.app/blog/setting-up-a-self-hosted-git-server].
+Be aware how Applications work - just for reference here is an example of how a (Gitea server)[https://www.anchorpoint.app/blog/setting-up-a-self-hosted-git-server] would be setup through QNAP Container Station as an Application.
 - Make sure you've already created a Docker network, checked out this repo and ran the build process as specified at the top of this document.
 - Launch **Container Station**, click **Create** on the *left*
 - Click **Create Application**